HOMEBLOGINQUIRYSEARCH

 Tests used to diagnose tongue cancer include:

--Endoscopy: An endoscope is a thin, flexible tube with a light and camera to examine the inside of the throat.
+• Endoscopy: An endoscope is a thin, flexible tube with a light and camera that examines the inside of the throat.

 After performing the tests, the doctor will review the results and make a diagnosis.
 For example, if a person gets tongue cancer, their doctor will stage the cancer to determine its extent.
 Staging is necessary because it helps guide treatment decisions.